rogerlin0330/USC_DSCI-552_extra_materials/README.md

    - Backpropagation - [https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/](https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/)
    - Activation Functions - [https://medium.com/the-theory-of-everything/understanding-activation-functions-in-neural-networks-9491262884e0](https://medium.com/the-theory-of-everything/understanding-activation-functions-in-neural-networks-9491262884e0) and [https://towardsdatascience.com/comparison-of-activation-functions-for-deep-neural-networks-706ac4284c8a](https://towardsdatascience.com/comparison-of-activation-functions-for-deep-neural-networks-706ac4284c8a)
-   - Other concepts are worth to explore:
+   - Other concepts are worth to explore for general deep learning:
      - How to initialize the weight matrix properly?
 What's the issue if we initialize our weight matrix as a zero-matrix?
      - What is batch gradient descent, mini-batch gradient descent, and stochastic gradient descent?
      - How to make the gradient descent faster by using a larger learning rate without facing the divergent issue?
 (To explore, one needs to understand the _exponentially weighted average_, _RMSprop_, _momentum_, and the _Adam_ algorithm)